2.2. Variables and Values

 0.8415

-This command is an example of a function call.
-The name of the function is sin, which is the usual abbreviation for the trigonometric sine.
+The sin(1) command is an example of a function call.
+The name of the function is sin, the usual abbreviation for the trigonometric sine.
 The value in parentheses is called the argument.
-All the trig functions in MATLAB work in radians, but there is a set of trig function ending with a ‘d’ that use angles in degrees.
+All the trigonometry functions in MATLAB work in radians, but a set of trigonometry functions ending with a d use degrees.
 These include sind, cosd, tand, etc.

-Some functions take more than one argument, in which case they are separated by commas.
-For example, atan2 computes the inverse tangent, which is the angle in radians between the positive x-axis and the point with the given y and x coordinates.
+Some functions take more than one argument, in which case commas separate them.
+For example, atan2 computes the inverse tangent, which is the angle in radians between the positive \(x\) axis and the point with the given \(y\) and \(x\) coordinates.

 >> atan2(1,1)